OZONATED OLIVE OIL

 While some people may believe that fully ozonated olive oil is an ozone carrier, the oxygen is actually bound and released as a peroxide ( O-O-H bond ).
 Ozonated olive oil will hold actual ozone gas for a limited amount of time, but in its "free form" state.

-How should olive oil be ozonated for?
+How long should olive oil be ozonated for?

 The average time, dependant on the type of ozone generator one is using, is about 3 weeks.
 Once olive oil is completely ozonated, it will actually turn into a nearly clear, gel substance.
 The smell of ozone being emmited from the olive oil will be noticeable.
 The final product must be kept refrigerated at all times.